Scottsdale recognition and rankings

 Scottsdale earns 31st consecutive “Tree City USA” recognition

 In honor of Arbor Day, Scottsdale was recognized along with 23 other Arizona cities by the Arizona State Forestry Division as a “Tree City USA.”
 Scottsdale was acknowledged for meeting the requirements for an unprecedented 31 years – the longest of any city in the state!
 In addition, Scottsdale received its 21st Tree City Growth Award.
 These awards highlight innovative programs and projects, increased commitment to resources for urban forestry and provide an opportunity to share new ideas and successes across the country.
 Councilman Dennis Robbins and Parks, Recreation & Human Services Director Jan Cameron accepted the awards.

-The Arizona Transit Association (AzTA) and the Arizona Department of Transportation (ADOT) held their 2013 Excellence Awards ceremony during their Annual Conference last week in Tempe, where the City of Scottsdale and Dunn Transportation were announced as the group’s Outstanding Transit Organization.
+The Arizona Transit Association (AzTA) and the Arizona Department of Transportation (ADOT) held their 2013 Excellence Awards ceremony during their Annual Conference last week in Tempe, where Scottsdale was announced as the group’s Outstanding Transit Organization.
 The annual recognition is granted to an organization that demonstrates outstanding innovation, creativity, customer service and operational improvements in providing public transportation services.
-These two transit teams have worked together side by side every day for the past 20 years and were recognized for the joint development of the fare-free circulator service we know as the Scottsdale Trolley System.
-The working relationship between Scottsdale and Dunn Transportation exemplifies the best in public-private partnerships.
-The city works closely with Dunn Transportation to keep cost low while providing residents and tourists with the highest level of service.

 Scottsdale chosen as a “best run city” for second year